 You should always keep your retainer in its case when you are not wearing it.
 Try to keep the case with you so you don’t have to improvise by keeping it in a napkin or a plastic bag.

 To refresh your retainer, you can soak it in a mixture of one-half antiseptic mouthwash and one-half cold water.
 You should brush your retainer twice a day with a soft-bristled toothbrush and non-abrasive toothpaste to remove any residual plaque.

-If you have questions about how to clean and maintain your new retainer in Modesto, California, or if your retainer is damaged, you should call Dr. Ronald L. Champion, DDS at 209.575.5888 to schedule an appointment.
+If you have questions about how to clean and maintain your new retainer in Modesto, California, or if your retainer is damaged, you should call Champion Orthodontics at 209-575-5888 to schedule an appointment.